 (3) Nothing in this rule prevents a person from consenting to being served in a manner other than in accordance with this rule.

+[Rule 101 amended in Gazette 24 May 2013 p.
+2063.]

 102. Address for service in lodged documents

 (1) A document lodged in relation to a case must contain a residential or business address for service.